 The LG G3 OLED is an outstanding TV with no real weaknesses.
 Its excellent brightness in both SDR and HDR makes it well-suited to watching anything from TV shows or classic movies in SDR to watching the latest hit movies in HDR.
 Combined with the amazing reflection handling, the TV's high brightness makes it suitable for any room condition, from very bright rooms where its brightness sparkles to dark spaces where its OLED panel, with its perfect contrast and deep inky blacks, truly shines.
 Its very low input lag makes it optimal for gaming, as your inputs are translated almost instantaneously to the screen, and its superb response time makes it a great choice for any fans of fast-moving content, be it sports or games, as action stays clear and crisp throughout.
 It supports every gaming feature you can think of, and it also supports almost every audio format.
 Truly, a versatile TV.

 The LG G3 OLED is an excellent TV for watching your favorite shows.
 It has fantastic reflection handling, and combined with the TV's great peak brightness in SDR, this makes this a fantastic OLED for bright rooms or rooms with glare.
 Its viewing angle is nearly perfect, allowing the image to remain consistent even when viewing the TV entirely from the side so that the whole family can watch shows, and everyone will have a great viewing experience no matter where they're sitting.
-The TV has decent sharpness processing, meaning lower-resolution content can look a bit blurry or blocky, but the panel makes up for this with excellent low-quality content smoothing, so your shows will still look great.
+The TV has very good sharpness processing when upscaling and excellent low-quality content smoothing for low bitrate content, so your shows look great.

 The LG G3 OLED is an incredible TV for watching sports with friends.
 It has exceptional reflection handling, which is great when watching shows in a room with glare, and the TV gets very bright in SDR, so it handles bright rooms beautifully.
 The TV's viewing angle is superb, so the image remains consistent even when viewing the TV from the side, so those sitting off-center will have a pleasant viewing experience.
 It has an incredible response time, so motion, like fast-moving players, is crisp and sharp, with no blurring.
 The TV has great color uniformity, so when watching sports with large areas of uniform color, like hockey, you won't be distracted by annoying smudges or color variations in the image.